mwouts/jupytext/README.md

 # Use the percent format when saving as py
 c.ContentsManager.preferred_jupytext_formats_save = "py:percent"
 ```
-and then, Jupytext will understand `"jupytext": {"formats": "ipynb,py"},` as an instruction to create the paired Python script in the `percent` format.
+and then, Jupytext will understand `"jupytext": {"formats": "ipynb,py"}` as an instruction to create the paired Python script in the `percent` format.

 To disable global pairing for an individual notebook, set formats to a single format, e.g.:
-`"jupytext": {"formats": "ipynb"},`
+`"jupytext": {"formats": "ipynb"}`

-#### Default metadata filtering
+### Metadata filtering

-You can specify which metadata to include or exclude in the text files created by Jupytext by default by setting `c.ContentsManager.default_notebook_metadata_filter` (notebook metadata) and `c.ContentsManager.default_cell_metadata_filter` (cell metadata).
+You can specify which metadata to include or exclude in the text files created by Jupytext by setting `c.ContentsManager.default_notebook_metadata_filter` (notebook metadata) and `c.ContentsManager.default_cell_metadata_filter` (cell metadata).
 They accept a string of comma separated keywords.
 A minus sign `-` in font of a keyword means exclusion.

 Suppose you want to keep all the notebook metadata but `widgets` and `varInspector` in the YAML header.
 For cell metadata, you want to allow `ExecuteTime` and `autoscroll`, but not `hide_output`.
 You can set
 ```python